tiany7/cp-related/ENGLISH.md

 There will be a change in rating after 1-2 days after each competition.
 This is calculated based on your score + the relative position of other people's scores.
 You can check your own rating change.

 Score calculation is very metaphysical.
 You can download carrot in the chrome plug-in market.
-This plug-in can help you calculate the approximate score during the game.
+This plug-in can help you calculate the approximate score during the contest.

 The names of different rating handles will have different colors